+An optional ice maker uses either energy source to freeze ice but dispenses on electricity only.
 The refrigerator operates on the gravity flow of chemicals, so it must be level.
-If you must stop on an uneven site for more than 30 minutes, turn the refrigerator OFF.
-Use a level in the freezer compartment to check levelness.
+If you must stop on an uneven site for more than 30 minutes, turn the refrigerator "OFF."
+Use a level in the freezer compartment to ensure that the unit is level.
 Before starting on a trip, use the shoreline connection to cool the refrigerator the night before departing.
-Keep items to be stored in the RV refrigerator in your home refrigerator or freezer until you are ready to leave.
+Keep items to be stored in the motorhome refrigerator in your home refrigerator or freezer until you are ready to leave.
 This will reduce the cooling load on your refrigerator and help keep perishable foods fresh longer;.
 Always store food in sealable containers or suitable wrapping.
-When traveling, switch to LP gas operation.
 Use door lock during travel.

-Some states and municipalities do not allow operation of LP gas systems while the vehicle is in motion.
+Note: Some states and municipalities do not allow operation of LP gas systems when the vehicle is in motion.
 If you have a question in this regard, check with local law enforcement authorities.